Tips for New Adult Drivers

 Not everyone gets their driver’s license at 16.
-Perhaps you’ve waited because you’ve lived in a city with great public transportation or you’ve just ridden your bicycle everywhere.
+Perhaps, you’ve waited because you’ve lived in a city with great public transportation, or you’ve just ridden your bicycle everywhere.
 Maybe you just never had the desire to learn to drive.
-Or perhaps you’ve been fearful of getting behind the wheel or operating heavy machinery.
+Or perhaps you’ve been fearful of getting behind the wheel, but it is time for some tips for new adult drivers.

-Maybe you did learn to drive years ago, but have had long gaps in your driving and need to renew your license and give yourself a “refresher course”.
+Tips for new adult drivers are just as important as tips for new teen drivers who want to learn how to drive safely and responsibly.
+Maybe you did learn to drive years ago but have had long gaps in your driving.
+You may need to renew your license and give yourself a “refresher course”.

-Whatever the reason, if you’re a new adult driver in your 20s, 30s, or beyond, you may be feeling a little “out of the loop” so to speak.
+Whatever the reason, if you’re a new adult driver in your 20s, 30s, or beyond, you may be feeling a little “out of the loop”.
 Well, now you’re preparing to get your driver’s license.
 First off, congratulations!
 This is a big step in anyone’s life – and one to be taken seriously.

 Since you’re older, you’re probably more nervous about learning to drive than your teenage counterparts.
 We have found this to be true – many people put off learning to drive because of their fears (which snowball over time into potentially irrational fears), or just maturity and life experience makes you take the risks more seriously.

 Second, don’t consider yourself at a disadvantage over kids who’ve been driving since 15 or 16 years old – because according to the statistics, teenagers and young adults are the most dangerous group of people to get behind the wheel.
-There are lots of reasons for this, including that many young people are overconfident, bigger risk-takers, and often have that “invincible” feeling (remember that?).
+There are lots of reasons for this.
+Teens are often overconfident, bigger risk-takers, and often have that “invincible” feeling.
 Plus, cognitively many still lack the ability to fully appreciate the consequences of their decisions.

 There are private driving lessons for adults (we offer them!).
 Take our online course to first learn the “rules of the road” and get your learner’s permit (we’ll help you – give us a call!).
 Then sign up for our driving lessons (we offer free pickup and drop off, so no need to have your own car).